stevavoliajvar/stop_cloudflare/instructions_git.md

-# How to setup git to collaborate on the cloudflare-tor project with SSH over Tor
+# How to setup git

-This procedure will give you a cloudflare-tor fork with a privacy-respecting configuration to do pushes with SSH over Tor using the onion host for notabug.org ("NAB").
+This procedure will give you a cloudflare-tor fork with a privacy-respecting configuration to do pushes with SSH over Tor using the onion host for codeberg.org ("CDB").
 This procedure is designed for ***linux***.
 The first step covers Windows too, but these instructions probably need more adaptations for Windows and other platforms.